Tamric/drum-machine/README.md

 This is a freeCodeCamp certification challenge.

-While I have learned manythings from creating this challenge, I would handle Audio entirely differently.
+While I have learned many things from creating this challenge, I would handle Audio entirely differently.
 Using AudioBuffers would allow for more granular control over the sounds being produced.